linkml/linkml/docs/howtos/collaborative-development.md

 Some projects may opt to manage their data alongside the schema in the same repo.
-This may be a good pattern for "registry" style projects, but in other cases the data may be best managed separately in a dedicated store or a repository like Zenodo or FigShare.
+This may be a good pattern for "registry" style projects, but in other cases the data may be best managed separately in a dedicated store or a repository like Zenodo or Figshare.

 ### Permissively License Your Code and Data